 This guidance will help you to understand raw cows drinking milk (RCDM) sales from primary production to the consumer.
-It should be read in conjunction with our RCDM leaflet and the Food Hygiene Regulations 2006 for Wales and 2013 for England.
+It should be read in conjunction with the Food Hygiene Regulations 2006 for Wales and 2013 for England.

 For the purpose of this guide, you are classed as the Occupier of the holding from where the milk-producing cows are kept.

 To apply to sell raw drinking milk, you will need to submit a completed application form to the Registrations and Approvals Team.

 When our Approvals and Registrations Team receive your application, the following will happen:

 - one of our Dairy Hygiene Inspectors will visit the holding and carry out an inspection - if conditions on the holding are acceptable, then a sample of raw milk will be taken and analysed under food hygiene legislation

 - once the sample has been analysed with a satisfactory outcome we will inform you and the local authority

 RCDM sales can commence once these steps have been carried out.